codacy/codacy-clang-tidy/docs/description/modernize-replace-auto-ptr.md

--   If headers modification is not activated or if a header is not allowed to be changed this check will produce broken code (compilation error), where the headers’ code will stay unchanged while the code using them will be changed.
+-   If headers modification is not activated or if a header is not allowed to be changed this check will produce broken code (compilation error), where the headers' code will stay unchanged while the code using them will be changed.

--   Client code that declares a reference to an `std::auto_ptr` coming from code that can’t be migrated (such as a header coming from a 3 :sup:`rd` party library) will produce a compilation error after migration.
-This is because the type of the reference will be changed to `std::unique_ptr` but the type returned by the library won’t change, binding a reference to `std::unique_ptr` from an `std::auto_ptr`.
-This pattern doesn’t make much sense and usually `std::auto_ptr` are stored by value (otherwise what is the point in using them instead of a reference or a pointer?).
+-   Client code that declares a reference to an `std::auto_ptr` coming from code that can't be migrated (such as a header coming from a 3 :sup:`rd` party library) will produce a compilation error after migration.
+This is because the type of the reference will be changed to `std::unique_ptr` but the type returned by the library won't change, binding a reference to `std::unique_ptr` from an `std::auto_ptr`.
+This pattern doesn't make much sense and usually `std::auto_ptr` are stored by value (otherwise what is the point in using them instead of a reference or a pointer?).